-Some of Dr. William's admirable traits were his courage and determination.
-Williams was born into slavery and worked as a slave till the age of 5.
-"Born into slavery in Missouri" (Daniel Hale Williams).
-Even though Williams was born into slavery he didn't let this slow him down from pursuing his interest.
-Williams chose to standout and forget the stereotypical African American dream, even when he was doubted by close ones; this lead to William's success.
+Some of Dr. Williams' admirable traits were his courage and determination.
+Williams was born into slavery and worked as a slave till the age of 5 ("Born into slavery in Missouri" Daniel Hale Williams).
 He had the courage to stick up against the typical "fate" of the common African American during these times.
-Williams was courageous enough to go against the pack and handle the criticism and unsupportive comments accompanied by it.
-Courage was a trait that followed Williams even as an adult and was portrayed when he opened up his first interracial staff operated hospital.
+Williams was courageous enough to go against the pack and handle the criticism and unsupportive comments that accompanied it.
+Courage was a trait that followed Williams even as an adult and was displayed when he opened up his first interracial staff-operated hospital.
 "May 1891, Williams opened Provident Hospital and Training School for Nurses, the nation's first hospital with a nursing and intern program that had a racially integrated staff" (Daniel Hale Williams).
 Williams was not afraid to stand out and go against what the public thought.
 He shows his courage by standing up for what he believes in.
 Even though many would disagree with his plan to have a racially integrated staff, he still was brave enough to do what he believed in.
 This interracially staffed hospital was also risky to open because of the strong belief of discrimination that was still at hand.
 To have enough bravery to open this hospital without being antagonized was very brave.

 Works Consulted Page

 "Daniel Hale Williams Biography."
 Bio.com.
 A&E Networks Television, n.d.
 Web.
 11 May 2013.

 "Daniel Hale Williams - Black Inventor Online Museum."
 Daniel Hale Williams - Black Inventor Online Museum.
 N.p., n.d.
 Web.
 11 May 2013.